Castellgalí: Boades archaeological site and Torre del Breny

-Salvador Ginesta tells us about the origin of the name: "the place was once full of stones and weeds, which is the meaning of breny.
-Although in the speech of the Gauls, the word was equivalent to ringleader or a mountain.
-The monument was so named because of its location at the foot of a hill and because it was the tomb of a famous warlord".
+Salvador Ginesta tells us that the word Breny comes from either a misspelling of Elbreny, itself derived from the personal name Elderind; a toponym about stones and undergrowth; or a Gaulish term related to a chieftain or mountain.

 Also known as the Tower of the Demons, Torre del Breny was mutilated in the Middle Ages when a farmhouse was built next to it: a door was opened, a window was opened and holes were made for the beams.
 It is a tomb in the form of a tower, whose base is still preserved today.
 It is of solid construction with its sides oriented to the four cardinal points.
 On the outside and at the top its mouldings and details are quite deteriorated.
 Inside two rectangular chambers are covered by two barrel vaults.
 The apparatus is quite regular, made up of large, well-cut ashlars of grey sandstone, dry-jointed and elongated in shape.

 From drawings made by Laborde before its destruction, we can get an idea of what it originally looked like.
 It had a base (conditiorium) measuring 10x10.5 m, 3 m high; externally it had mouldings and other details as decorative elements; internally it was divided into two rooms and covered with a barrel vault.
 Above the base was the cell, which was probably also covered with a barrel vault.
 The upper part was surmounted by an ornamental frieze, above which was a cornice on which the slopes of the roof rested.
 The frieze was decorated with sculptural reliefs: a lion on either side of a nude female figure.
 On the other hand, E. Hübner and J. Gudi found a graffiti or inscription engraved on an ashlar that Marc Mayer believes must read: V VILGELMO QUE, which could date from the 10th-11th centuries and could correspond to a certain Wilgemus.
 Different researchers think that it would refer to the owner of the area where the building was located, but after the construction of the building.